Nice3point/RevitTemplates/PreReleaseChangelog.md

 - https://github.com/Nice3point/RevitTemplates/wiki/Multiple-Installer-Versions
 - https://github.com/Nice3point/RevitTemplates/wiki/Autodesk-Store-bundle

-Visual Studio 2022 supports custom parameters, we create projects without using a terminal.
+Visual Studio 2022 supports custom parameters, create projects without using a terminal.
 Just remember when creating a solution to check "Put solution and project in same directory".

 If you use Rider and want to add support for custom parameters, put your thumbs up: